joeornstein/fuzzylink/README.md

   language model prompt when training the statistical model (see Step 3 below).

+- The `instructions` argument should be a string containing additional instructions to include in the language model prompt.
+Format these like you would format instructions to a human research assistant, including any relevant information that you think would help the model make accurate classifications.

 - The `model` argument specifies which OpenAI language model to prompt.
-  It defaults to ‘gpt-3.5-turbo-instruct’, but for more difficult problems you can try ‘gpt-4’ or ‘gpt-4-turbo-preview’.
+  It defaults to ‘gpt-3.5-turbo-instruct’, but for more difficult problems you can try ‘gpt-4o’.
 Note that this will typically increase accuracy at the expense of cost and runtime (see “A Note on Cost” below).

 - Several parameters—including `p`, `k`, `embedding_dimensions`,
   `max_validations`, and `parallel`—are for advanced users who wish to